dweinberger/newclues/README.md

 ## New Clues

-This is the HTML version of the "New Clues" page  by David Weinberger and Doc Searls to be posted sometime in early January 2015 at http://www.cluetrain.com/newclues/index.html.
-These documents are currently in stealth mode.
-We're trusting you with this.
+On Jan.
+8, 2015, we (David Weinberger and Doc Searls) posted *New Clues* at http://www.cluetrain.com/newclues/index.html.

-The text of the New Clues page is posted under a Creative Commons 0 license that puts them into the public domain.
-Use them as you would like.
-(Obviously, it would be polite to credit the authors and  link back to the original site. )
+We did so as an *open source publishing project*: the text is fully available for re-use by humans and by computer programs.
+To enable that, we've posted the text here at Github in various formats.
+We have also put the text into the public domain by using a Creative Commons 0 license.
+It can be reused in any way without asking permission and without any restrictions.
+(Obviously, it would be polite to credit the authors and  link back to the original site.)

+Please note that we expect not to accept any pull requests because we feel we should maintain the integrity of the New Clues page as initially published.
+We do encourage branching and forking.

 The files: